ethereum/hevm/doc/src/std-test-tutorial.md

 }
 ```

-Once you have written such a test case, you need to compile with `forge build`
+Once you have written such a test case, you need to compile with `forge build --ast`
 (see [forge documentation](https://book.getfoundry.sh/forge/tests) for more
 details) and then: